zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     If you are prompted, enter `yes`.

+    Now the zip file has been copied into your instance!

 - Finally, go back into your instance.

     Once inside, run `$ ls` to verify that you see your zip file.

-    Now the zip file is in your instance!

 ![](images/050/064.png)